 Some of the evolutions reported in~\cite{Guerra:2023} extend for over $t-t_{0}\sim 150\,\rm ms$ after merger.
-This permits to identify the imprint of thermal effects on the post-merger GW signals and in the frequency spectra.
-In particular, such long-term simulations allow us to study the potential dependence on the treatment of thermal effects for both, the frequencies associated with the fundamental quadrupolar mode, excited about some 5 ms after merger, along with those of inertial models, typically appearing at significantly longer post-merger times~\cite{DePietri:2018,DePietri:2020,Guerra:2023}.
+This permits one to identify the imprint of thermal effects on the postmerger GW signals and in the frequency spectra.
+In particular, such long-term simulations allow us to study the potential dependence on the treatment of thermal effects for both the frequencies associated with the fundamental quadrupolar mode, excited about some 5 ms after merger, along with those of inertial modes, typically appearing at significantly longer postmerger times~\cite{DePietri:2018,DePietri:2020,Guerra:2023}.